dongit-org/python-reporter/docs/getting-started.rst

    }

 Some endpoints, especially create ones, require the ID of a different type of object.
-For example :code:`POST api/v1/clients/{client_id}/assessments` creates an assessment, but requires the id of a client.
+For example :code:`POST api/v1/clients/{client_id}/assessments` creates an assessment, but requires the ID of a client.
 These endpoints must be called from the parent object.

 .. code:: python